 The church takes part in a sponsored walk each summer at Bryn Bach Park in Tredegar.
 Over the winter period we have an “Honesty Table” in church, where people place unwanted gifts & other items.
 Anyone who likes what they see can leave a donation and take the item home.

-ECR has two Charity Shops - one next to the Post Office in Fleur-de-Lys and the other in Cefn Fforest.
-The shops are entirely manned by volunteers, meaning that all proceeds can go directly to support the work in Romania.
+ECR has a Charity Shop - next to the Post Office in Fleur-de-Lys.
+The shop is entirely manned by volunteers, meaning that all proceeds can go directly to support the work in Romania.
 Find out more here

 We have been able to make several financial gifts to IOCC over the last few years.
 This first came about after seeing the impact of the financial crisis on the people of Greece.
 Since then many people have crossed the Mediterranean to escape conflict in Syria & elsewhere.

 IOCC (International Orthodox Christian Charities) helps in very practical ways – they organise education for children in refugee camps – they help to heat orphanages in Greece – they help farmers to return to their rural way of life and make a living after losing everything in the cities.
 Find out more here